isage/Adrenaline/docs/src/05-PSPPlayback/02-Inferno.md

 # Inferno Driver
 ---

-The Adrenaline version of the **Inferno 2** driver is an adaptation from the ARK-4 version of the driver.
-The ARK-4 version is an evolution of the Inferno Driver found, among others, in the PRO CFW, for which ARK itself is an evolution of.
+The Adrenaline version of the **Inferno 2** driver is an adaptation from the ARK version of the driver.
+The ARK version is an evolution of the Inferno Driver found, among others, in the PRO CFW, for which ARK itself is an evolution of.

 ## Evolution of the driver